microsoft/Office365APIEditor/README.md

 - An application which was registered in the [Application Registration Portal](https://apps.dev.microsoft.com/).

+If you have not registered your application, follow the [tutorial](https://github.com/Microsoft/Office365APIEditor/tutorial1.md).

 ## Feedback

 If you have any feedback, please post to the [Issues](https://github.com/Microsoft/Office365APIEditor/issues) list.